GameKnight998/BackendProjectCurriculum/module-02-javascript-fundamentals/homework/README.md

 ## Assignment Overview

+//skip async, instead of doing this, do first 3 exercises

 Build a command-line todo manager that stores todos in a JSON file.
 This project combines everything you've learned: functions, arrays, objects, JSON, and async file operations.

 **Difficulty:** ⭐⭐